FOSSEE/st-scripts/matrices/script.rst

 ..
 R11

-Let us now move to matrix matrix operations.
+Let us now move to matrix operations.
 We can do matrix addition and subtraction easily. m3+m2 does element by element addition, that is matrix addition.
-Note that both the matrices are of the same order.
+Note that both the matrices should be of the same order.

 ..
 L11
 ::